fat-fuzzy/rocks/apps/doc/src/assets/log/002+packages-and-stack.md

 - **Is well tested and easily testable**
   I can make changes with confidence
 - **Has a low maintenance cost**
+  I want to minimize dependencies, try to keep the repo as focused as possible (this deserves more thought)

 ## Considered Options